 Get Distribution Before Your Film Is Finished

-One of the ways to finance your film successfully is for you to get distribution or a sales agent beforehand.
+One of the ways to finance your film successfully is to get distribution or a sales agent beforehand.
 This makes your film more viable from an investment standpoint.
 For example, if you were going to finance the film, and the filmmaker presented the following pitches, which one seems better:

 Pitch 1: “We're gonna make a film and hope we can sell it!”